Ticket purchase flow

 A fairer ticket purchase experience

-Planet enhances the experience of both artist teams and fans within the live music industry with ticketing and fan engagement solutions.
+Planet enhances the experience of both artist teams and fans within the live music industry, facilitating ticketing and fan engagement via a self-serve B2B dashboard linked to a B2C web application.
+We have offered our services to the likes of Universal Music Group, Sony Music, and Amazon Music, among others.

-Part of our product is a ticketing solution based on time-gated draws.
-Fans join at any point during the time window and pre-authorise the payment.
-Once the ballot closes, fans are informed of the results and payments are automatically captured or released.
+Time-gated ticket draws are one of our key offerings.
+Fans can register at any time while the ballot is open and pre-authorise the payment.
+Once the ballot closes, payments are automatically captured or released.
 This removes the “first-come-first-served” philosophy that rules the live music industry, giving everyone a fair chance.

 ”Does this include the meet and greet?”